Anacis verticillata

-Coreopsis verticillata is a North American species of tickseed in the sunflower family.
+Anacis verticillata (synonym Coreopsis verticillata) is a North American species of tickseed in the sunflower family.
 It is found primarily in the east-central United States, from Maryland south to Georgia, with isolated populations as far west as Oklahoma and as far north as Québec and Ontario.
 The common names are whorled tickseed, whorled coreopsis, thread-leaved tickseed, thread leaf coreopsis, and pot-of-gold.

 Description

-Coreopsis verticillata is an herbaceous perennial that grows 2–3 ft tall and about 2 ft wide, although as it spreads laterally by rhizomes, this width can be exceeded.
+Anacis verticillata is an herbaceous perennial that grows 2–3 ft tall and about 2 ft wide, although as it spreads laterally by rhizomes, this width can be exceeded.
 The stems are wiry.
 The flower heads are up to 2 in across, and both the disc florets and ray florets are bright yellow.
 The flowers are produced abundantly in clusters from midsummer to fall.

 Habitat

-Coreopsis verticillata can commonly be found in dry, thin woods and open pinelands, preferring sites with full sun exposure.
+Anacis verticillata can commonly be found in dry, thin woods and open pinelands, preferring sites with full sun exposure.
 It can tolerate drought, poor soil, extreme heat, and neglect.

 Horticultural cultivation

-Horticultural cultivars of Coreopsis verticillata are not difficult to grow and hence make good starter plants for beginning gardeners in the U.S. They have a long flowering season and are relatively free from pests and diseases.
+Horticultural cultivars of Anacis verticillata are not difficult to grow and hence make good starter plants for beginning gardeners in the U.S. They have a long flowering season and are relatively free from pests and diseases.
 They attract butterflies and are deer resistant.
 They can be grown in hanging baskets and containers (where irrigation will be necessary), or as border plants.
-Carolyn Singer, in "Deer in My Garden", reports that C. verticillata is a good companion plant with other summer-blooming perennials requiring similar conditions.
+Carolyn Singer, in "Deer in My Garden", reports that A. verticillata is a good companion plant with other summer-blooming perennials requiring similar conditions.
 The following notable cultivars have gained the Royal Horticultural Society's Award of Garden Merit: